subbyte/RILC/README.md

 ```bash
 sysctl -w kernel.randomize_va_space=0
 ```
-- turn off stack guard when compiling: -fno-stack-protector.
+- turn off stack guard when compiling: -fno-stack-protector
-- find the addresses of library calls `system()` and `exit()`.
+- find the addresses of library calls `system()` and `exit()`
-- find the address of string "/bin/sh" as an argument for `system()`.
+- find the address of string "/bin/sh" as an argument for `system()`
-- NO need to turn off execstack when compiling (no code on stack in RILC).
+- NO need to turn off execstack when compiling (no code on stack in RILC)

 #### How to get "/bin/sh"